Composting is so hugely valuable for your plants (and your ability to show off your green thumb!) that I want to make this post as simple as can be.

 Smaller pieces, turned regulary, with the right amount of water can actually make great smelling earth in as little as three weeks!

 HOW TO TELL IF YOUR COMPOST PILE IS WORKING

 When the pile has the right amount of water and air, there should be no odor!
 The pile should also shrink to half it’s size in a few days when the pieces are small.
 These are signs that you are doing it right.

-The fresh scent of earth is also the best test to show that the compost is decomposed enough for your garden as well.
+The fresh scent of earth is the best test to show that the compost is decomposed enough for your garden.